-Young Fan Surprises Third String NFL QB After First Touchdown
+Young Fan Delights Third String NFL QB After First Touchdown

 Look, you would want to keep the football that you threw for your first touchdown in the NFL, too.

-That's how third-string quarterback Nate Sudfeld felt after subbing in for an injured Nick Foles Sunday.
+That's how Eagles third-string quarterback Nate Sudfeld felt after subbing in for an injured Nick Foles Sunday.
 In the fourth quarter, he floated the ball to Nelson Agholor in the fourth quarter for a TD against the Redskins -- Sudfeld's first in the NFL.

 Sudfeld called to Agholor to keep the ball, but Agholor was already handing it to a jersey-clad kid in the stands.